sdclibbery/tradr/README.md

  * Write a new exchange implementation
   * Testing, including testing api compatibility between the exchanges to ensure changes are made evenly
 * Set product alerts that show on the home page when triggered Eg: if ETHEUR falls below 600 then consider selling as 10 week support is broken
-* Order page which shows the candle graph with all orders overlaid graphically as rectangles
 * Optimise/reduce gdax calls on status page
  * Fetch all product prices at once?
  * Dont fetch BTC-EUR price twice...